8 minutes|Updated on 02.09.2024

 In 2023, both the SNB and the ECB raised their interest rates to combat inflation.
 The ECB increased its rates by 200 basis points, bringing the deposit rate to 4%.
 These adjustments directly influence the cost of borrowing and investment, impacting the demand for respective currencies.

-By understanding these economic dynamics and following the decisions of the SNB and the ECB, you can anticipate the evolution of the CHF/EUR exchange rate in 2024.
+By understanding these economic dynamics and following the decisions of the SNB and the ECB, you can anticipate the evolution of the CHF/EUR exchange rate for the end of 2024.

-Geopolitical events significantly influence the CHF/EUR exchange rate.
+Geopolitical events significantly influence the EUR/CHF exchange rate.
 They must be closely monitored to anticipate exchange rate variations and adjust financial strategies accordingly.
 Here are some recent examples.

 The United Kingdom's withdrawal from the European Union on January 31, 2020, generated substantial economic uncertainty across Europe.
 This uncertainty prompted investors to seek safe-haven assets like the Swiss Franc.
 Consequently, the Swiss Franc appreciated against the Euro during periods of negotiation and political uncertainty related to Brexit.